elotroalex/f22-intro-dh/general.md

 ### Course Materials

 All readings in this course will be provided *free to you*.
 Many articles and book chapters will be available for participants in the class on our shared drive following fair use guidelines.
-Other articles, and even books, listed on the schedule will be available on the web open access.
+Other articles, and even books listed on the schedule will be available on the web open access.
 You fill find the appropriate links for all course materials in [the course schedule](/schedule.html).

 ### Assessment and Grading

 - 20% Online Annotations
 - 10% Class Participation
-- 20% Midterm Exam
+- 20% Midterm Reflection
 - 30% Collective Research Project
 - 20% Scholarly Project Design Paper

+To learn more, please visit the [assignments page]({{"/assignments.html" | relative_url}}) [In construction].

 ### Fundamentals of Computing